-Review of developments, activities and achievements
+Review of Developments, Activities and Achievements

-There are currently nine Foundation trustees in place to help deliver the Foundation's aims, meeting quarterly and combining the Annual General Meeting with the November meeting.
+There are currently ten Foundation Trustees in place to help deliver the Foundation's aims, meeting up to four times a year and combining the Annual General Meeting with the November meeting.

 There is also a cohort of Foundation Fellows many of whom play an active role in helping to deliver the strategic aims of the Foundation and School.